aardvarkxr/aardvark/docs/watch_tutorial/index.md

 Not _too_ much happening here.
 First, note that we've changed the model in `<AvStandardGrabbable>` to be our watch.
 We're using the `<AvTransform>` component to place the text (which will soon be the time/date) relatively to the model.
 The values are a result of trial and error - our main concern is having the watch in a reasonable place and setting the digits' size and location with the `<AvTransform>` values and the `.watch` class' CSS.

-# Step 4: _Time for Action_ - Making it interactive
+# Step 4: _Time for Action_ - Making things interactive

 Alright, so we've got a watch; time (heh) to make it tick!
 In the spirit of old school digital watches, let's have a `time` display and - when the screen is "clicked" with a VR controller - switch to a `date` display.
 We'll start by adding a "watchDisplay" string and an instance of a new `watchDisplayType` enum to our state interface, to manage the display state: